natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

     Out[17]: '10,20,30'

 .. note::
-    The join() method actually relates to strings but since value must be given as a list, it is considered in this section.
+    Method join() actually relates to strings but since value must be given as a list, it is considered in this section.

 ``append()``
 ^^^^^^^^^^^^

-The append() method adds specified item to the end of list:
+Method append() adds specified item to the end of list:

 .. code:: python